is-go/se_project_aroundtheus/README.md

 # Around The U.S.

-First completion of an interactive page where users can add photos and remove them as well.
+Interactive page where users can add photos and remove them as well.
 It also has a profile for the users.

 ## Project features